-Since 2012, Invest in Neighborhoods (IIN), a division of the Office of Economic and Workforce Development, has implemented strategic activities based on a comprehensive service plan tailored to respond to the community's unique opportunities and needs.
+Since 2012, Invest in Neighborhoods (IIN), a division of OEWD, has implemented strategic activities based on a comprehensive service plan tailored to respond to the community's unique opportunities and needs.
 As a part of the Chinatown IIN customized service plan, the following projects have been deployed by local stakeholders and the inter-agency team to date: a safety and cleaning program to help businesses impacted by key construction projects along Jackson, Washington, and Stockton streets; a marketing campaign aimed at local shoppers during the Lunar New Years; an education and ADA compliance program to businesses interested in removing physical barriers from their sites; and neighborhood events that celebrate the community's arts and culture.